Mission and Purpose

 Statement of Purpose

-The University judicial system is jointly administered by the Dean of Students, the Associate Dean for Student Conduct, the Honor and Ethics Council, and the Judicial Council.
+The University judicial system is jointly administered by the Office of the Dean of Students, the Associate Dean for Student Conduct, the Honor and Ethics Council, the Judicial Council, and the Deans for each College and School.
 For other information on this matter, please consult the Undergraduate Student Handbook.